Tagajo, the mysterious northern capital that also appears in the poetry pillows of the Heian period [Miyagi Prefecture]

 Google Map

-``Kashiwagi Ruins'' where the remains of a steel mill were discovered
+Kashiwagi Ruins, where the remains of an ironworks were discovered

-Kashiwagi Ruins, which had advanced technology such as a steelworks for making weapons ©Tagajo City Tourism Association
+Kashiwagi Ruins, a site with advanced technology including a steelworks for weapons production. ©Tagajo City Tourism Association

-At the Kashiwagi Ruins, located approximately 4km southeast of the Taga Castle Ruins, iron-making furnaces and charcoal kilns have been discovered, and it is thought to be the remains of an ironworks built in the first half of the 8th century.
-At that time, iron sand could be found on the coast right in front of the area, and it seems that it was used as a raw material for iron.
-The Kashiwagi Ruins are a national special historic site.
+At the Kashiwagi Ruins, located about 4km southeast of the Taga Castle ruins, iron furnaces and charcoal kilns have been discovered, and it is believed to be the remains of an ironworks built in the first half of the 8th century.
+At the time, iron sand was available on the coast in front of the site, and it appears that it was used as a raw material for iron.
+The Kashiwagi Ruins are a special national historic site

 • Name: Kashiwagi Ruins